wp-plugins/superslider-mooflow/readme.txt

 * Unpack contents to wp-content/plugins/ into a **superslider-mooflow** directory
 * Activate the plugin,
 * Configure global settings for plugin under > settings > SuperSlider-Mooflow

+== Upgrade Notice ==

+You may need to re-save your settings/ options when upgrading

 == Usage ==